livanalonso/Hootsuite-Project/README.md

 ###1) data obtained via the Google Analytics API (traffic statistics about 50,000 live DSC articles), and
 ###2) data collected via a web crawler written in Python

+The corresponding python code is on test.
+Next step is optimization